This Design Brief is a combination of your thoughts, and our combined discussions/ideas forming a starting point for the design work ahead.

-Procurement sees preparation of tender documents that, along with the approved Detailed Design documents, can be offered to contractors for pricing.
-At the conclusion of this phase a building contract may be prepared for execution between the client and their contractor.
+This includes the preparation of documents that, along with the approved Detailed Design, can be offered to contractors for competitive pricing.
+We can then make comparisons and advise on the best possible service, program and cost.
+On the conclusion of this stage, a building contract can be prepared before work starts on site.

-The Observation phase is where we support the team throughout the construction process until completion.
-Assistance may be requested by sub-consultants, the contractor on site, sub-trades, council or from you as our client.
-This assistance keeps the project moving toward completion and ensure Code of Compliance is issued without delay.
+At this final stage, we support you and the wider team throughout construction until completion.
+Assistance may be requested by you, sub-consultants, the contractor on site, sub-trades or council.
+This assistance will keep the project moving toward completion and ensure Code of Compliance is issued without any unnecessary delays.

 NEW ZEALAND CONSTRUCTION INDUSTRY COUNCIL GUIDELINES